Anglican Communion: 21st-century de facto schisms

+On March 3-4, 2026, meeting in Abuja, GAFCON member churches confirmed their intention to remain a part of the Anglican Communion, rejecting the word "schism" and framing their efforts as a reorganization and "continuity."
+GAFCON had announced their plan to move forward with electing a "rival" primus inter pares to the Archbishop of Canterbury, with some member churches continuing to oppose the ordination of women as bishops.
+On March 5, 2026, GAFCON decided not to elect a "rival" primus inter pares to the Archbishop of Canterbury, opting instead to elect a "Global Anglican Council."
+As of 2025, GAFCON claims to represent upwards of 85% of the world's practising Anglicans.
+Peer-reviewed research from 2015 and 2016 indicates that the GAFCON-aligned provinces represent closer to 45% of practising Anglicans and just over 54% of members baptised in any of the provinces of the Anglican Communion.

 Differences and controversies

 Some effects of the Anglican Communion's dispersed authority have been differences of opinion (and conflicts) arising over divergent practices and doctrine in the various parts of the communion.
 Disputes that had been confined to the Church of England could be dealt with legislatively in that realm, but as the communion spread into new countries and territories and across disparate cultures, controversies sometimes multiplied and intensified.
 These controversies have generally been of two types: liturgical and social.

 Ordination of women

 Rapid social change and the dissipation of British cultural hegemony over its former colonies contributed to disputes over the role of women, and the parameters of marriage and divorce.
 In the late 1970s, the Continuing Anglican movement produced a number of new church bodies in opposition to women's ordination, prayer book changes, and the new understandings concerning marriage.
-Currently, seven provinces of the Communion, representing approximately 3% of Anglicans worldwide, do not ordain women as deacons, priests, or bishops; two ordain women only as deacons, 16 ordain women as deacons and priests but not as bishops, and 22 provinces, representing about "two thirds of Anglicanism," ordain women as deacons, priests, and bishops.
-On 3 October 2025, it was announced that the Crown Nominations Commission had nominated Sarah Mullally, the bishop of London as the next archbishop of Canterbury, which will make her the first woman to serve as archbishop of Canterbury and as the "first among equals" within the Anglican Communion.
-GAFCON Primates Council chairman (Laurent Mbanda) claimed a predominant reservation against women's ordination in the episcopacy.
+As of 2024, some provinces of the communion, representing approximately 3% of Anglicans worldwide, do not ordain women as deacons, priests, or bishops; two ordain women only as deacons, 16 ordain women as deacons and priests but not as bishops, and 22 provinces, representing about "two thirds of Anglicanism," ordain women as deacons, priests, and bishops.
+As of 2024, three provinces of the Anglican Communion (South East Asia, Papua New Guinea, and Melanesia) do not ordain women as deacons, priests, or bishops.
+On 28 January 2026, Sarah Mullally, previously bishop of London, was elected as archbishop of Canterbury, becoming the first woman to hold the see and act as the "first among equals" within the Anglican Communion.
+GAFCON Primates Council chairman (Laurent Mbanda) claimed a predominant reservation against women's ordination to the episcopacy.